sh3ngsh3ng/Project-1/README.md

 # Eat What?
 ## Introduction
 Do you spend too much time deciding on what to eat that your 1 hour lunch/dinner break became 30 minutes snack time?
-Or do you need help finding
+Or do you need recommendations on what is good around you?

-Eat What? helps you locate your food cravings that are within walking distance (500m).
-The application is also capable of recommending you places to eat.
+## Rationale

-Eat What? provides convenience of food finding within walkable distance
+Eat What? provides convenience of food finding within walkable distance.
+You can search for a particular food within range and also get recommendation from the application!